5.2.1 Inventory Flow Model

 pc/MRP's inventory control flow model can be clarified using a company that builds bicycles as an example.
 Assume the bicycle company has 100 completed bicycles and 600 pedals on hand and has just received an order for 500 bicycles.

-Purchasing would run pc/MRP's purchasing consolidation report on a daily basis to find out what parts need to be ordered.
-It is this program that breaks the open sales order on demand quantities down into parts required to be ordered using the quantity available field in the part master.
+Purchasing would run pc/MRP's purchasing consolidation report or pc/MRPís Infinite Bucket report on a daily or weekly basis to find out what parts need to be ordered.
+This program breaks the open sales order on demand quantities down into parts required to be ordered using the quantity available field in the part master.
 If there are not enough finished assemblies, sub-assemblies, and parts on order, the consolidation report will request purchasing to order the necessary parts to fill the open sales orders using the quantity available field in inventory to track the quantity available.
-In this case the pedals quantity on hand field will still show 600 but the quantity avail field will show -200 pedals on hand.
+In this case, the pedals quantity on hand field will still show 600 but the quantity avail field will show -200 pedals on hand.
 The consolidation report listing all part numbers with negative quantity available fields will list 200 pedals required to be ordered.

 Purchasing would then enter a purchase order for 200 pedals, which would increment the on order quantity of the pedals.

 Receiving would enter a receiver for the 200 pedals when they arrive.
 This would decrease the on order quantity and increase the on hand quantity of the pedals in inventory by 200 giving a new on hand quantity of 800 pedals.
 This will be enough to build 400 bicycles in addition to the 100 finished bicycles on hand.

 The Stock Room Module is used to convert the parts into assemblies by either issuing parts to manufacturing and then receive assemblies from manufacturing (2 steps) or converting parts to assemblies (1 step).